deep110/deep110.github.io/posts/blogs/2021-01-09-understanding-digital-paint-colors.md

 The question the person asked was this:
 > Why if I mix green and red paints in equal proportions, I see a desaturated brown, but if I mix green and red light in equal proportions like in an LCD screen, I get pure yellow?

-To answer this it is important to understand difference between colors we directly see because of light and paint colors.
+To answer this it is important to understand difference between colors we see directly because of light and paint colors.

 ### Light and RGB Color Model

-We all know that [visible spectrum](https://en.wikipedia.org/wiki/Visible_spectrum) [390nm - 750nm] is the range of wavelength that human eye can see and this gives us the colors.
+We know that [visible spectrum](https://en.wikipedia.org/wiki/Visible_spectrum) [390nm - 750nm] is the range of wavelength that human eye can see and this gives us the colors.
 But why is that Red, Green and Blue are the primary colors for the light.
 It is because eye have three [types of cones](https://en.wikipedia.org/wiki/Color#Color_in_the_eye), each sensitive to range of wavelength corresponding to those colors.
-[Here](https://en.wikipedia.org/wiki/Photoreceptor_cell) is a detailed explanation on photoceptor cells in our eyes.
+You can read more about the photoceptor cells in our eyes [here](https://en.wikipedia.org/wiki/Photoreceptor_cell).

 <div style="text-align:center"><img src="/assets/images/2021-01/cones-responses.png"/></div>
 <div style="text-align:center">Source: <a href="https://en.wikipedia.org/wiki/Color#Color_in_the_eye">wikipedia</a></div>

 <br>
-So for example if you take yellow light [wavelength = 580nm], it will be sensitive to both Red and Green cones in the eye and thus gives us the perception of yellow color.
+So for example if you take yellow light [wavelength = 580nm], it will be sensitive to both Red and Green cones in the eye and thus gives us the perception of color yellow.

 > Fun fact: Our eyes being more sensitive to warm colors than cold can easily be seen from the graph.